qstibbins/Crowdfunding_ETL/README.md

 - Transform the data into four structured CSV files
 - Design an Entity Relationship Diagram (ERD) and define our table schema
 - Load the cleaned data into a Postgres database

+📊 Data provided by edX Boot Camps LLC for educational purposes.